ralph-groupscholar/groupscholar-retention-watch/ralph-progress.md

 - Documented usage and CSV schema in README.

 ## 2026-02-08
+- Added cohort filtering and CSV export for handoff-ready retention reports.
+- Updated CLI usage and README examples for new flags.

+## 2026-02-08
 - Added -json-full option to export full record payload alongside summaries.
 - Documented full JSON output mode and validated build.